 IOAG Liaison Report

 J. Afarin presented the IOAG Liaison Report.
 He attended the IOAG Meeting that occurred in Cleveland, Ohio, USA in June 2018.
 The topic of the ICPA was briefly discussed.
-Dr. Afarin stated that actions from the ICPA are reviewed weekly and he is currently waiting for the IAOG to conduct an E-vote with regards to the ICPA.
+Dr. Afarin stated that actions from the ICPA are reviewed weekly and he is currently waiting for theIOAG to conduct an E-vote with regards to the ICPA.
 Dr. Afarin confirmed the ICPA is up to date.

 AI-CMC-A-2018-08-02: The CMC directs the Secretariat to add an agenda item to the fall 2018 CMC meeting for J. Afarin to provide a report for the IOP presentation.
 The agenda item will be for one half hour.
 Due Date: 22 October 2018